Scholarly Publications

 You can find every episode on our Soundcloud.

 The podcast includes interviews with renowned scholars in the Northeastern History Department and beyond.
-One of our most important projects was a three part interview with Dr. Kemal Teruc, who provided an oral history of his lived experience during the CIA-sponsored coup of General Suharto in Indonesia and the resulting anti-Communist massacres in 1965-1966.
+One of our most important projects was a three part interview with Dr. Kemal Taruc, who provided an oral history of his lived experience during the CIA-sponsored coup of General Suharto in Indonesia and the resulting anti-Communist massacres in 1965-1966.